WALTER R. CLEMENT B.S, MS., MBA., NORMAN J CLEMENT RPH DDS

-On January 7, 2020, owner Aaron Howard PharmD of At Cost Pharmacy, Fort Meyers Florida, found himself surrounded by 7 DEA agents ordering an Immediate Suspension of his Control Substance license and seizing his property.
-The order was signed by Acting DEA Chief Uttam DHilllion who as in previous orders issued to other Black own pharmacies to be deem “and imminent danger to public health and safety.”
+On January 7, 2020, owner Aaron Howard PharmD of At Cost Pharmacy, Fort Meyers, Florida, found himself surrounded by 7 DEA agents ordering an Immediate Suspension of his Control Substance license and seizing his property.
+The order was signed by Acting DEA Chief Uttam DHilllion, who, as in previous orders issued to other Black own pharmacies, to be deemed “an imminent danger to public health and safety.”

-Since June 2019 we have tracked nearly 12 Black own Pharmacies being attacked in similar manner by agents of the Drug Enforcement Agency (DEA).
-While Black Own Pharmacies represent less than 1% of all privately own family establishments they appear to be disproportionately target by DEA and State regulators in what is said to be “Practicing Pharmacy While Black.”
+Since June 2019, we have tracked nearly 12 Black own Pharmacies being attacked in a similar manner by agents of the Drug Enforcement Agency (DEA).
+While Black Own Pharmacies represent less than 1% of all privately owned family establishments they appear to be disproportionately targeted by DEA and State regulators in what is said to be “Practicing Pharmacy While Black.”

 This search warrant was decrepitude in that it failed to illustrate and support the rudimentary descriptions defining Probable Cause.
 The investigator wrote, “Application having been made, and probable cause as defined by 21 U.S.C. § 880(d)(1) having been shown by the affidavit of Diversion Investigator Norita N. Persaud, United States Drug Enforcement Administration, for an inspection of the controlled premises of Aarric, Inc., dba At Cost Rx, 16970 San Carlos Boulevard, Suite 110, Fort Myers, FL 33908, with DEA number FA2125640, it appears that said inspection is appropriate under 21 U.S.C. § 880”.

 The investigator agent clearly expressed his limited knowledge of probable cause as defined by 21 U.S.C. § 880(d)(1).
-Yet, he did not, within the search warrant, describe the place to be searched and the descriptive elements to support and clearly identify any elements of a crime which would provide a reasonable officer to conclude that probable cause exist.
+Yet, he did not, within the search warrant, describe the place to be searched and the descriptive elements to support and clearly identify any elements of a crime that would provide a reasonable officer to conclude that probable cause exists.

 This vague regulation is fraught with misconceptions.
 In Gonzales, the Attorney General thought he could interpret “legitimate medical purpose” under § 1306.04(a).
 Gonzales v.
 Oregon, 546 U.S. 243 (2006).
 The Administrative Court explained, however, he exceeded his limited authority under the Act.
 Id.
 More recently, the Court.
 Ruan v.
 United States, 597 U.S. ___ (2022) (slip op.). determine to whether “knowingly” applied to “except as authorized” under the CSA brought the regulation back before